 Managing your task list

-Another common use of Excel is to manage tasks.
+Another common use of Excel is to manage event tasks.
 You can hold others accountable when you have a running list of to-do items and set deadlines.
 But did you remember to send out calendar reminders of these deadlines?
-Excel isn’t doing that for you, nor is it assigning these tasks.
+Excel isn’t doing that for you, nor is it assigning these tasks to your team or to your client.
 So did your assistant forget to double-check the Excel doc because you updated it this morning?
 Before you know it, tasks fall through the cracks.

 Excel wasn’t designed for collaboration.
 While programs like Dropbox or Google Drive help streamline team collaborations and keeping versions up to date, these platforms still lack integrations like calendar reminds, notifications, and mobility.

 Making last-minute changes in Excel

 Making sure everyone involved with your event is up-to-date at all times is no easy feat.
 Without an event planning software that accommodates for last-minute changes, someone is bound to get left in the dust.